Website Load Time Statistics And Facts 2024

 How Fast Should A Page Load?

 How important is that to your business’s performance?
-According to statistics gathered in several studies, 79% of online shoppers will avoid an online store where they have encountered performance issues such as slow loading speeds.
-44% of users state that they would share their negative
+According to page load time statistics gathered in several studies, 85% of online shoppers will avoid an online store where they have encountered performance issues such as slow loading speeds.

 How Loading Speeds Affect Customer Loyalty